Nikki Haley and Chris Christie on collision course in New Hampshire's first-in-the-nation primary

 For two Republican presidential candidates facing a desperate moment in their attempts to overcome former President Donald Trump's frontrunner status in the GOP primary field, this week has already provided a stark contrast.

-Former South Carolina Gov. Nikki Haley sparked stinging pushback after she avoided talking about slavery on Wednesday in Berlin, New Hampshire, when a voter asked what she thought was the cause of the Civil War.
+Former South Carolina Gov. Nikki Haley sparked stinging pushback after she avoided talking about slavery on Wednesday in Berlin, New Hampshire, when a voter asked what she thought caused the Civil War.
 The flub went viral and gained more attention.

-Around that same time, a sparse ad from Chris Christie's campaign was publicly rolled out where the former New Jersey governor honed his verbal attacks on Trump.
+Around that same time, a sparse ad from Chris Christie's campaign was publicly rolled out in which the former New Jersey governor honed his verbal attacks on Trump.

 "He caused a riot on Capitol Hill," Christie said in the direct to camera ad.
 "He'll burn America to the ground to help himself.
 Every Republican leader says that in private.
 I'm the only one saying it in public.
 What kind of president do we want, a liar or someone who's got the guts to tell the truth?
 New Hampshire.
 It's up to you."